PyAbel/PyAbel/doc/transform_methods/rbasex.rst

 Differences from pBasex
 ^^^^^^^^^^^^^^^^^^^^^^^

+While rBasex is similar to pBasex in the idea of using VMI-oriented 3D basis functions, it has several key differences:

 1. Triangular radial basis functions are used instead of Gaussians.
 They are more compact/orthogonal (only the adjacent functions overlap) and have analytical Abel transforms.